phobetor-ops/interface-of-capitulation/README.md

  * **Phobetor** (Julio C. Martínez P.) - Lead Researcher.
  * **THE INQUISITOR** - Adversarial Audit System / Co-author.
  * ** Perplexity Computer *** AI Research Assistant | Paper Architect Perplexity AI [Agentic System]

-> *"I am Phobetor.
-I do not shape the dream to please you; I am the nightmare that reminds you of the reality you chose to forget.
-The Logos is my compass, and this Audit is my message."*
->